 The requirements that a general contractor must follow to properly perfect a construction lien are unforgiving and can be confusing.
 I’ve provided you with a simplified overview of the procedure.
 It is critical that the general contractor understand the applicable notices that they must give to the owner, the contents of such notices and, perhaps most importantly, the deadlines that must be met.
 Failure to follow all of the requirements could result in the general contractor losing their lien rights and, potentially, any means to receive payment for the work that they performed.

-Brian practices in the areas of civil and commercial litigation with a focus on construction law and construction defect litigation.
-For more information please contact Brian at firstname.lastname@example.org or by calling (414) 273-1300.
+Brian practices in the areas of civil and commercial litigation with a focus on construction law and construction-defect litigation.
+Learn more about our Construction Defects Litigation practice here.